0xDjole/Tito/README.md

 # Tito

+> ⚠️ **WARNING: This project is in early development and NOT PRODUCTION READY.** Use at your own risk.
+The API may change without notice, and there may be bugs and performance issues.
+Not recommended for critical applications.

 Tito is a powerful, flexible database layer built on top of TiKV, providing robust indexing strategies, relationship modeling, and transaction management capabilities for Rust applications.

 ## Features